xaukael/ffs/README.md

   - template actors get sheet images as actor img
   - field dialogs open with text more or less centered at the cursor
   - missing roll data values are back to just @ field now because it broke content links

+1.7.0
+  - added option for forcing players to see a default sheet instead of the system's sheet
+  - added buttons to the freeform sheet header and actor sheet header to view sheet options

 ![Freefrom Sheet Example](https://github.com/xaukael/ffs/blob/248ea21e6173638bd022dd68055fe5554ab6f847/ffs-example.jpg)